Friiiis/saved-posts-organizer/README.md

 ## Licens

 This software is licensed under [CopyLeft](https://en.wikipedia.org/wiki/Copyleft).
+This means that anyone is free to copy and reuse this software, as long as the resulting software is also licensed under CopyLeft.